pamasol/pamasol.github.io/content/support/getting-support/_index.en.md

 ![Control cabinet type plate](images/control_cabinet_type_plate.png?width=100%)

-In a second step try to describe the error or mailfunction.
+In a second step try to describe the error or malfunction.
 You should also ask yourself or your team mates the following questions:

 1. Do you see any error **messages or warnings on the HMI**?
 Does a red or yellow LED light up on control panel or a stack light?